TomP-git/MinMaxGD-Tabu/README.md

 To compile invoke a make command in the "Release" folder.
 ## Usage
 To display the meaning of parameters and help, run the executable with the flag "-h".
-A complete description of the input and outfiles of the algorithm is reported in the file README.txt.
+A complete description of the input and outfiles of the algorithm is reported in the file INSTRUCTIONS.txt.

 ## License
 The MIT License (MIT)